Q : Who is ACBT?

 Q : Can I change my units after I have enrolled?

 A : Students may make changes to their original enrolment/unit selection online within the first 2 weeks of the semester if vacancies are available in classes.
 After the on-line enrolment period is closed, students cannot add units but they could drop units until the 4th week of the semster.
 No changes to unit selection can be made two weeks after the commencement of a trimester, except to drop a unit.
 Fees paid for the dropped unit will be credited to the next trimester.
 After the fourth week, a unit cannot be dropped.
-However no fees will be transferred to the next trimester.
+However no fees will be transferred to the next semester.
 Students who drop a unit after the fourth week will have 'W' (Withdrawn) recorded as their result in the unit.
 Any unit dropped after Week 8 will be recorded as 'WN' (Withdrawn - Fail).
 Units cannot be dropped after the end of Week 10.
 Note: International students must maintain a full time enrolment.

 Q : How do I change my course?